Title

 A comprehensive Philippine law passed in 1901 defines libel, establishes punishments for publishing libelous statements, and outlines defenses and privileges available to individuals accused of libel.

-Libel is defined as malicious defamation, expressed in writing, printing, signs, pictures, or public theatrical exhibitions, that tends to blacken the memory of the dead or impugn the honesty, virtue, or reputation of a living person, thereby exposing them to public hatred, contempt, or ridicule.
+A libel is malicious defamation expressed in writing/printing/signs/pictures or public theatrical exhibitions that tends to: (1) blacken the memory of one who is dead, or (2) impeach the honesty, virtue, or reputation of one alive, or (3) publish alleged or natural defects of one alive, thereby exposing him to public hatred, contempt, or ridicule.

-Yes, the truth may be given in evidence in criminal prosecutions for libel.
-If the matter charged as libelous is proven true and was published with good motives and for justifiable ends, the accused shall be acquitted.
+The truth may be given in evidence.
+If the court finds the matter charged is true AND it was published with good motives and for justifiable ends, the accused is acquitted; otherwise, conviction follows.

-No, it is not necessary that the libelous words be seen or read by another.
-It is enough if the accused knowingly parted with the immediate custody of the libel under circumstances exposing it to be read or seen by others.
+No. It is enough that the accused knowingly parted with the immediate custody of the libel under circumstances that exposed it to be read or seen by others.

-No, libelous remarks or comments connected with privileged matter receive no privilege by such connection.
+No. Libelous remarks or comments connected with privileged matter receive no privilege merely because they are connected.

-A private communication made in good faith by a person to another in the performance of any legal, moral, or social duty with the fair and reasonable purpose of protecting interests is a privileged communication exempt from libel.
+It must be a private communication made in good faith in the performance of any duty (legal, moral, or social), solely with the fair and reasonable purpose of protecting the interests of the person making the communication or the person to whom it is made.

 Analyze Cases Smarter, Faster